benmarwick/computing-sota-az-boundaries/README.md

 - CH (Chelan)
 - FR (Ferry)
 - SN (Snohomish)
+- OK (Okenagen)
+- NO (Northern Olympics)

 I’m still working on these:

-- OK (Okenagen) do QC
-- NO (Northern Olympics) do QC
 - WH (Whatcom) do QC
-- SN (Snohomish) do QC
 - PL (Pacific-Lewis) not finished yet

 And these are in the queue to work on next:

+- ST WA-Stevens 152.
-ST WA-Stevens 152 SO WA-Southern Olympics 122 MC WA-Middle Columbia 95 PO WA-Pend Oreille 82 WE WA-Washington East
+- SO WA-Southern Olympics 122.
+- MC WA-Middle Columbia 95.
+- PO WA-Pend Oreille 82
+- WE WA-Washington East

 ### Licenses